Confirmation Statement / People with significant control (PSC)

 The location of the SAIL address must be in the same part of the UK as the registered office (e.g. a company registered in England and Wales can have a SAIL address located in England or Wales, but not in Scotland or Northern Ireland).

-The SAIL address only needs to be included within the Annual Return if records are kept at the SAIL address.
+The SAIL address only needs to be included within the confirmation statement if records are kept at the SAIL address.

 What company records do I need to make available for inspection?